bennicholes/CS480/PA02/README.md

-A simple example of matrix use in OpenGL
+Implementation of glut Menus and rotation/spin options for cube
 ========================================
 This is the implementation of a rotating cube that rotates along its y axis.
-Currently I am compiling on Mac OSX Yosemite so the makefile must be altered to compile on linux.
+Currently I am compiling on Mac OSX Yosemite but the makefile is altered to compile on linux.

-The current iteration compiles and runs fine on Mac but seg faults in ubuntu.
-This will be investigated.
+The program compiles and runs on nomachine linux.
+However the special script /usr/NX/scripts/vgl/vglrun ./Matrix must be used to run the program properly.
-*UPDATE* This was a problem due to nomachine at ubuntu.cse.unr.edu the program runs fine on the virtual machine in the ecc.

-At times I have also witnessed instances of ./Matrix run in a row resulted in shaders not being loaded, this is remedied by a make clean and make.
-*UPDATE* This was solved by clearing the array during run time.
+Menu Functionality includes
+Start Spin - Cube starts spinning
+Stop Spin - Cube stops spinning
+Exit - Program stops and exits

+Clicking the mouse or pressing the A/a key causes the cube to rotate around a fix position clockwise or counterclockwise.

+Problems for this program included researching the glut api to determine how to create windows properly, and the logic behind stopping and starting the spinning of the cube.

 Building This Example
 ---------------------